Tupir/Build-it-bigger/README.md

 Add free and paid product flavors to your app.
 Remove the ad (and any dependencies you can) from the paid flavor.

-## Optional Tasks

-For extra practice to make your project stand out, complete the following tasks.

 ### Add Interstitial Ad